buptexplorers/OFB-VR/README.md

 ### Matlab Simulation
 * Matlab (R2015a or higher) with Parallel Computing Toolbox and Image Processing Toolbox.
 * FFMPEG (use setenv() to add ffmpeg path in MATLAB program).
+* Add the path of the OFB-VR project directory to the search path of MATLAB by using addpath().

 ## Runing